Fractional Loop Group and Twisted K-Theory: Introduction

 The main motivation for the present paper comes from trying to understand the representation theory of groups of gauge transformations in higher dimensions than one.
 In the case of a circle, the relevant group is the loop group $LG$ of smooth functions on the unit circle $S^1$ taking values in a compact Lie group $G.$ In quantum field theory one considers representations of a central extension $\widehat{LG}$ of $LG;$ in case when $G$ is semisimple, this corresponds to an affine Lie algebra.
 The requirement that the energy is bounded from below leads to the study of highest weight representations of $\widehat{LG}.$ This part of the representation theory is well understood, \cite{Kac}.

 In higher dimensions much less is known.
 Quantum field theory gives us a candidate for an extension of the gauge group $Map(M,G),$ the group of smooth mappings from a compact manifold $M$ to a compact group $G.$ The extension is not central, but by an abelian ideal.
-The geometric reason for this is that the curvature form of complex line bundles (the Chern class of which is determined by a quantum anomaly) is not homogeneous; it is not invariant under left (or right) translations, \cite{Mic89}.
+The geometric reason for this is that the curvature form of the determinant line bundle over the moduli space of gauge connections (the Chern class of which is determined by a quantum anomaly) is not homogeneous; it is not invariant under left (or right) translations, \cite{Mic89}.

 There are two main obstructions when trying to extend the representation theory of affine Lie algebras to the case of $Map(M,\mathfrak g).$ The first is that there is no natural polarization giving meaning to the highest weight condition; on $S^1$ the polarization is given by the decomposition of loops to positive and negative Fourier modes.
 The second obstruction has to do with renormalization problems in higher dimensions.
 On the circle, with respect to the Fourier polarization, one can use methods of canonical quantization for producing representations of the loop group; the only renormalization needed is the normal ordering of quantities quadratic in the fermion field, \cite{Lu76}, \cite{PrSe}.
 In higher dimensions further renormalization is needed, leading to an action of the gauge group, not in a single Hilbert space, but in a Hilbert bundle over the space of gauge connections, \cite{Mic94}.